-This course targets students with basic knowledge of French.
+Beginner’s French (A1/A2) is a 10-week course that helps students gain basic knowledge of French.
 It is the base for the future leves in French proficiency.
 During the course, student will learn, among other topics, how to use familiar expressions and everyday phrases in French, how to introduce oneself and how to introduce others, how to ask and answer basic questions and hold simple conversations.
 The course is intended as a solid base for interaction with others in French as a conversational starter.
 The second level builds on previous structures and vocabulary previously learned in order to offer learners more confidence in French language proficiency.

 French for tourism

 The course “Francais pour le tourisme en Louisiane” is an 8-week course intended for those who have had some previous study of French.
 It is a customized course for tourism and hospitality services employees to improve their speaking skills in French in order to work partially or entirely in French.
 It presents specific vocabulary and expressions as well as the grammatical structures used to welcome clients and visitors traveling to Louisiana.
 The course takes a communicative approach and emphasizes role-playing and real-life simulations, giving students topical hands-on knowledge.

 Dates: TBD (need a minimum of 3 students to start a session)

 This course, designed for true beginners and emerging learners who want to practice using their French in real communication, will be taught by Amanda LaFleur, former professor of Cajun French at LSU, author of Tonnerre mes chiens! and co-editor of the Dictionary of Louisiana French.

 Introduction to Kouri-vini (Louisiana creole)